photoprism/photoprism-docs/docs/getting-started/advanced/transcoding.md

 Which devices need to be shared and whether additional drivers are required depends on your specific hardware.
 For more information, see the [FFmpeg documentation](https://ffmpeg.org/ffmpeg-devices.html).

 !!! tldr ""
-    In case [FFmpeg is disabled](../config-options.md#feature-flags) or not installed, videos cannot be indexed because still images cannot be created.
+    If [FFmpeg is disabled](../config-options.md#feature-flags) or not installed, videos cannot be indexed because still images cannot be created.
     You should also have [Exiftool enabled](../config-options.md#feature-flags) to extract metadata such as duration, resolution, and codec.
+    Note that your hardware may not support certain video codecs and resolutions.
+In this case, the software encoder is used automatically.